Why join NPEA?

 Please note new criteria for individual members as of 10/1/15:

 1) Individual Members are members not currently affiliated with an NPEA member or other similar NPEA eligible organization or school.

-2) Young Education Professionals: for those in college, graduate school, or under age 30, the individual membership fee will be $110.
+2) Young Education Professionals: for those in college, graduate school, or under age 30, the individual membership fee is $120.